BookMC/website/README.md

 # website

-A website for BookMC made with Next.js and Tailwind CSS
+A website for BookMC made with Next.js and Tailwind CSS.